zkManuel0123/zkManuel0123.github.io/index.md

 ### Research Interests

 <!-- I aim to leverage artificial intelligence and large language models to transform biomedicine and healthcare.
 My focus is on using AI to improve medical decision-making, facilitate the integration of biomedical knowledge, and develop tailored AI solutions that enhance clinical workflows and patient care.
 Currently, I am working on applying Multi AI Agents in medicine to create innovative solutions that further optimize clinical processes and support comprehensive, AI-driven medical insights. -->
-I am passionate about advancing artificial intelligence and large language models to drive innovation across diverse fields.
-My focus lies in exploring cutting-edge AI technologies to solve complex problems, integrate domain-specific knowledge, and create tailored AI solutions that enhance decision-making and operational workflows.
-Currently, I am particularly interested in applying Multi AI Agents to design innovative systems that optimize processes and support comprehensive, AI-driven insights in various industries.
+I am passionate about advancing artificial intelligence and software engineering to drive innovation across diverse fields.
+My focus lies in developing robust software solutions and exploring cutting-edge AI technologies to solve complex problems, integrate domain-specific knowledge, and create scalable systems that enhance decision-making and operational workflows.
+Currently, I am particularly interested in software architecture design and applying Multi AI Agents to build innovative systems that optimize processes and support comprehensive, AI-driven insights in various industries.

 ---